jishi/node-sonos-http-api/README.md

 Music Search and Play (Experimental)
 ----------------------
 Perform a search for a song, artist, album or station and begin playing.
-Supports Apple Music, Spotify, Deezer and your local Music Library.
+Supports Apple Music, Spotify, Deezer, Deezer Elite, and your local Music Library.

 The following endpoint is available:

 ```
 /RoomName/musicsearch/{service}/{type}/{search term}

-Service options: apple, spotify, deezer, library
+Service options: apple, spotify, deezer, deezere, library

-Type options for apple, spotify, and deezer: album, song, station
+Type options for apple, spotify, deezer, and deezere: album, song, station
 Station plays a Pandora like artist radio station for a specified artist name.
 Apple Music also supports song titles and artist name + song title.